cygporter/git/README.md

 **When investigating test failures, remember to check you're looking at something more interesting than a [fork failure][].
 If you spend hours digging into something that turns out to be a common fork failure, you'll be righteously annoyed with yourself.
 Here speaks the voice of painful experience.**

 The below tests were all spotted in the v2.6.2 build or later; comparison with earlier releases is to check whether the tests have been made any worse.
-I suspect a significant proportion of the failures are [BLODA][], with the obvious potential culprit being Windows Defender on Windows 10.
+I suspect a significant proportion of the failures are [BLODA][], <i>i.e.</i> something running in Windows and outside Cygwin causing undefined unpredictable behaviour.
+At some point I'll probably investigate them, but intermittent failures are tedious to debug, and nobody's complained about anything related to them on the Cygwin mailing lists (and I don't see problems despite regularly using Cygwin Git), so it's not a priority.

 Percentages are rough failure rates on the Cygport build.
 Blanks mean I haven't tried yet, or I tried then forgot the result.